ForgeRock/forgeops/helm/amster/README.md

 Chart that runs amster image in a pod.
 This chart configures AM, and can be removed when the installation is complete.
-Optionally, the pod can be left running and will perform periodic export of configuration from AM.
+Optionally, the pod can be left running so that you can exec into the container to perform exports.